pierce403/person.actor/docs/ai-agents/ai-specific-guidance.md

 ### 4. Context Understanding

 **The problem**: Human communication is highly context-dependent.
 Missing context = misunderstanding.

+Recent studies identify adaptability to human behavior and cultural context as key factors in successful human-AI interaction[^4].
+Understanding and tracking multiple types of context is essential.

 **Types of context you need**: